2018 Fact Sheet

 - Research and Education

-Henry Ford Health System is a Michigan not-for-profit corporation governed by a 22-member Board of Trustees.
+Henry Ford Health System is a Michigan not-for-profit corporation governed by a 17-member Board of Trustees.
 Our advisory and affiliate boards comprising more than 100 Trustee volunteer leaders provide vital links to the communities we serve.
-Wright L. Lassiter is the chief executive officer.
+Wright Lassiter III is the president and chief executive officer.

 As one of the nation’s leading comprehensive, integrated health systems, we provide health insurance and health care delivery, including acute, specialty, primary and preventive care services backed by excellence in research and education.
 Founded in 1915 by auto pioneer Henry Ford, we are committed to improving the health and well-being of a diverse community.